MunirSwift/MovieTest-3/README.md

 This is just an example to justify the way of my Swift coding.

-Net & Clean code, Not for me only, it can be for you !!
+Neat & Clean code, Not for me only, it can be for you !!

 Thank you,